-Duke Cochran is beginning his 11th season as the head coach of the Truman’s men’s soccer squad in Fall 2015 after being named the program’s eighth head coach in 2005.
-He has compiled an 93-70-16 (.564) record through 10 seasons, including five seasons of double-digit victories.
+Duke Cochran finished his 13th season as the head coach of the Truman’s men’s soccer squad in the fall of 2017 after being named the program’s eighth head coach in 2005.
+He has compiled a 111-99-21 (.526) record through 13 seasons, including five seasons of double-digit victories.

-Cochran, who ranks second all-time at Truman in career coaching victories, has led the Bulldogs to5263 the NCAA tournament twice, both in 2005 and 2010.
+Cochran moved into first place all-time at Truman in career coaching victories in 2015 and has led the Bulldogs to the NCAA tournament twice in 2005 and 2010.
 He also guided the team to the MIAA tournament in 2012, as the program competed under a conference banner for the first time since 1998 that season.

 In 2010, the Bulldogs held a top-25 ranking throughout much of the season before falling 3-2 at No. 2 Midwestern (Texas) State in the NCAA tournament first round.
 The Bulldogs posted a 12-match unbeaten streak from Sept.
 24 through Nov.
 7 to earn one of the South Central region’s two allotted bids to the NCAA tournament.